SHORTLIST

 Day 2: Tokyo

 Head out to explore the Shibuya area with your group this morning.
 Look down on one of the busiest intersections in the world at Shibuya station and visit the statue of Hachiko – the famous loyal dog.
 Next, indulge your eyes and your belly at a depachika food hall, where vendors sell everything from bento boxes to formal gifts.
 Maybe grab lunch to eat in Yoyogi Park (home to many events from the first Japan Olympics) before your visit to Meiji Jingu Shrine.
 This afternoon, you’ll visit Harajuku – the home of quirky youth pop culture.
 The rest of the day is free for you to explore.
 If you’re a cat lover, the Gotokuji Cat Temple might be right up your alley.
-Tonight is also the perfect opportunity to hit Tokyo’s nightlife, whether it’s at a bar with laser shows or you’re belting out some tunes at karaoke.
+Tonight is also the perfect opportunity to hit Tokyo’s nightlife, whether you're enjoying yakitori at a bustling street stall in Omoide Yokocho or you’re belting out some tunes at karaoke.

 Day 3: Kanazawa